ipa-nhg/theia-ros-model/README.md

   - The original ros.ecore and ros.genmodel files were added to `de.fraunhofer.ipa.ros.rosdsl/model`.

-  - The EMF classes generation was added to the mwe2 workflow: in `language-server/de.fraunhofer.ipa.ros.rosdsl/src/main/java/de/fraunhofer/ipa/ros/GenerateRosDsl.mwe2`
+  - The EMF classes generation was added to the mwe2 workflow (generated in src/main/emf-gen: in `language-server/de.fraunhofer.ipa.ros.rosdsl/src/main/java/de/fraunhofer/ipa/ros/GenerateRosDsl.mwe2`

 ```java